chaseoli/backend-code-challenge/README.md

 TODO: implement and provide a link

 ## Database (Database)
 While the _Pokemon_ data appears to be consistently structured currently (which would favor a SQL pattern), _Pokemons_ have a tendency to evolve and change given the unpredictable nature of super powers.
 Therefore, I have chosen a document db (ie: Mongo) so that I will have more agility when it comes to mutating the data structure as the project matures.
-I will take care to build typed interfaces for my data models so as to twart against data inconsistencies at scale.
+I will take care to build typed interfaces for my data models so as to thwart against data inconsistencies at scale.
 In general, when implemented properly, in the long-run a document DB can be used to more easily achieve performance at scale if the data structure is normalized and flattened as much as possible.

 ## UI (Front-end)
 TODO: create angular with carbon components, as a bonus to visualize the data if there is time
+TODO: include a giphy animation of ui and how it works

 ## Tests
 TODO: TDD, Mocha, Chain, How to run?...